Quantisation of derived Lagrangians: The centre of an almost commutative algebra

 and as in \cite[Proposition 4.2]{safronovPoissonRednCoisotropic}, this induces a morphism

 of almost cocommutative bialgebras, compatibility with the filtrations being automatic from the description above. \end{proof}

-For an $E_2$-algebra $C$ to act on an $E_1$-algebra $E$ is the same as a morphism from $C$ to the Hochschild complex of $E$.
-This is what we now construct for Hochschild complexes in the almost commutative setting, so that we will have a $BD_2$-algebra acting on a $BD_1$-algebra.
+For an $E_2$-algebra $C$ in chain complexes to act on an $E_1$-algebra $E$ is the same as a morphism from $C$ to the Hochschild complex of $E$.
+This is what we now construct for Hochschild complexes in the almost commutative setting, so that we will have an almost commutative brace algebra acting on an almost commutative DGAA (or equivalently a $BD_2$-algebra acting on a $BD_1$-algebra).
 Proposition \ref{barcobarprop1} then combines with the adjunction property to give morphisms

 of almost commutative DGAAs, and we need to enhance this to keep track of the brace algebra structures: